How to Create Multi-Column Layouts in Notion: A Comprehensive Guide

 2. Create a block of content (such as a text block, image, or list).

-4. Drag the new block next to the first block until you see a vertical blue line indicating the drop zone.
+4. Drag the new block next to the first block until you see a vertical blue line indicating the new drop zone.

 5. Release the block and adjust the width by dragging the divider between the blocks.